LimingXLiming/JiangLiming/_pages/Research.md

 ***
 ## Strategic collaboration on testing facilities and research
-* Fire testing and hybrid testing in Tongji University, supported by MoU and an open fund project with Prof LI Guoqiang (Tongji).
+* Fire testing and hybrid testing in Tongji University, supported by MoU and an open fund project with [Prof LI Guoqiang](http://steelpro.net/Default.aspx) (Tongji).
 * Large-scale fire testing in Sichuan Fire Research Institute (SCFRI)
 * Fire testing in China University of Mining and Technology (CMUT)
-* FIre safey engineering research witth Fire Group in Universitty of Queendland, Australia (UQ)
+* FIre safey engineering research with [Fire Group in Universitty of Queendland](https://civil.uq.edu.au/research/fire-safety-engineering), Australia (UQ)
 * Low carbon buiding with University of Sheffield, UK.
 * Indusrial collaborators: an extensive collection  of insdustrial collaborators built while working in Counry Garden Group.